July 13-17, 2020

-LSU's Digital Media Arts & Engineering program has been hosting the Global Game Jam every January since 2015.
-This year we are holding our very first Global Game Jam Next, which allows an opportunity for students from ages 12 - 17 to take part in a global event.
+LSU's Digital Media Arts & Engineering program is proud to present our second annual Global Game Jam Next.
+Join thousands of students from around the world to participate in a game jam creating original creative works.
+This allows an opportunity for students from ages 12 - 17 to feel what it is like to be a game developer - even if it is just for a week.
 In this brief time span, creative thinking will be encouraged along with the creation of innovative and experimental games.

 Imagine, collaborate, create, develop and surpass your wildest imagination:

-WHO: Rising 7th -12th grade students.
+Rising 7th -12th grade students.
 No experience required.
 General computer use a plus.
 Note: Gamemaker Studio 2 software will be used--this is taught at the beginner level.
 (Do not register for both this and Gamecrash Camp; they are identical in curriculum.
-GGJNext will be promoted as part of the Global Game Jam!)

 Students will be using GML (Game Maker Language) a C like high level scripting language to create interactive prototypes.
 The language is simple enough for a child to learn and students are expected to be able to express themselves through scripting and art by the end of the class.
 The course culminates in a show for friends and family that demonstrates what they have been able to accomplish in a short period of time.

-REGISTRATION & COST: $130.00.
-Supplies, lunches and snacks are provided during the camp.
+$155.00 pp. Supplies, lunches and snacks are provided during the camp.
 Participants are responsible for arranging their own transportation to and from LSU’s campus.
 CCT will accept participants on a first-come, first-serve basis.
 Limited seats available so register early.
-CLICK HERE TO REGISTER!

-INSTRUCTOR: Marc Aubanel, director of the Digital Media Arts & Engineering program at LSU.
-Marc brings with him 20 years of experience running large global brands and franchises which include FIFA Soccer, NHL Hockey, Need for Speed Underground and Def Jam Vendetta for Electronic Arts.
+Marc Aubanel, director of the Digital Media Arts & Engineering program at LSU, brings with him 20 years of experience running large global brands and franchises which include FIFA Soccer, NHL Hockey, Need for Speed Underground and Def Jam Vendetta for Electronic Arts.
 He also co-founded Stage 3 Media in response to an emerging online video marketplace.

 **Friday afternoon showcase begins at 3:00 PM--parents/family members are invited.